jayanth129/mortality/README.md

 Models used are: Logistics regression model, Support Vector model,Random Forest classifier and Naive Bayes.

 Model evaluation: classification model evaluates its performance using cross-validation, and provides an estimate of its accuracy on unseen test data.

+The Naive Bayes model was chosen as the best model as it had the most optimisitc performance with a training and test accuracy that are neither perfect not too low.

 The most important features in predicting the risk of under 5 mortality include from the models used are: